Solomon R. Guggenheim Museum: 2000s

 The museum opened an arts center in the basement in 2001; originally named for the Sackler family, it was renamed the Gail May Engelberg Center for Arts Education in 2022.
 Also in 2001, as part of a Frank Gehry retrospective at the museum, Gehry designed a canopy, which was installed outside the fifth floor.
 It remained in place for six years after the retrospective ended.

-By 2004, museum officials were raising $25 million for another restoration of the building and had hired Swanke Hayden Connell Architects to survey the building.
+By 2004, museum officials were raising $25 million for another restoration of the building and hired Swanke Hayden Connell Architects to survey it.
 By then, the structure had developed numerous leaks.
-Officials started renovating the museum in September 2005 to repair cracks and modernize systems and exterior details, after architects and engineers determined that the building was structurally sound.
+After architects and engineers determined that the building was structurally sound, renovations began in September 2005 to repair cracks and modernize systems and exterior details.
 The restoration mainly consisted of exterior and infrastructure upgrades, preserving as many historical details as possible while allowing museum operations to continue.
 On September 22, 2008, the Guggenheim celebrated the project's completion with the premiere of artist Jenny Holzer's tribute For the Guggenheim.
-The renovation had cost $29 million and was funded by the Solomon R. Guggenheim Foundation's board of trustees, the city's Department of Cultural Affairs, the New York state government, and MAPEI Corporation.
+The renovation cost $29 million and was funded by the Solomon R. Guggenheim Foundation's board of trustees, the city's Department of Cultural Affairs, the New York state government and MAPEI Corporation.

 Meanwhile, during the early 2000s, Krens was involved in a long-running dispute with Lewis, who was also chairman of the foundation's board of directors.
 When admission declined by 60 percent following the September 11 attacks in 2001, the museum faced budgetary deficits, as one-quarter of its revenue came from ticket sales.
 Lewis donated $12 million to the museum in 2002 under the condition that Krens tighten the budget.
 Despite having given $77 million, more than any other donor in the Guggenheim's history, Lewis did not have as much influence over the board's decisions as did top donors at the city's other art museums.
 Lewis resigned from the board of directors in 2005, expressing opposition to Krens's plans for additional museums around the world.

 Longtime curator Lisa Dennison was hired as the museum's new director in 2005, working under Krens, who continued to direct the foundation.
-By 2006, the museum had a $35 million deficit in its operating budget, even as Dennison rejected the idea of funding exhibits through corporate sponsorships.
+By 2006, the museum faced a $35 million deficit, even as Dennison rejected the idea of funding exhibits through corporate sponsorships.
 Dennison resigned in July 2007 to work at auction house Sotheby's.
-Tensions between Krens and the board continued, and Krens stepped down as the director of the foundation in February 2008.
+Tensions between Krens and the board continued, and Krens stepped down as foundation director in February 2008.